ohshitgorillas/k8s-bittorrent/README.md

 The following are instructions for setting up BitTorrent in Kubernetes.
 This project uses
 * A simple WireGuard container for VPN encryption
 * Transmission, as it has the most available GUI programs for remote access.
-* nginx to provide encrypted remote access
+* nginx to provide encrypted remote access from around the world
 * Keel for auto-updates
 * Liveness probes to keep both containers running hands-free
 * Full IPv6 support